rickzanussi/cryptobet/security.md

 ## 2) end bet function of Generic bet contract

-in case of reentrancy, the value of betprize is already set to zero before the possible call to another function
+In case of reentrancy, the value of betprize is already set to zero before the possible call to another function

 *Checks-Effects-Interactions Pattern* is used: The transfer function is called as late as possible

+## 3) Gas Limit  and Loops

+Huge effort was put in making as few as possible loops.
+In fact the only loop is in the constructor of the contract genericBet.
+(That also allow not to penalize player lowering the gas cost of the bets)

+## 3) tx.origin
+is never used

+## 4) Restrict the Amount of Ether

+The contract add Ether not relying on the value from the call of the fucntion but from the value (public) necesary to buy a number, stored as internal variable

+## 5) Stucked contract

+A new bet cannot be made until the actula bet is in the state "ended=false".
+But the ended=true (and pause=true) is the first thing executed when a bet is ended.

+During buyNumber function somebody can stuck the contract make the transfer of the exceeding vlaur of the bet fails.
+This is noticed: further version could not implement this function for security reason.